Teaching Your Dog To Settle

 Your pup will associate that certain special mat with chill out time.
 So, if you take that mat along with you to pubs, cafes, restaurants or any of the fabulous Dog Furiendly events, your pup will not only know that it’s time to relax but, because their magic mat is there, they’ll feel safe and comfortable enough to relax!

-Has your pooch nailed this trick?
+Have you taught your dog how to settle?
 Comment below with some of your stories.

 Cariad Dog Training and Behaviour offer dog training with love.
 Classes, one to ones and consultations.
 Using only the most up to date, positive methods.
 Covering Newport and surrounding areas.